How long will my items take to come?

 Do you tailor knit measurements?

 No, we offer a large range of sizing options (always linked for each garment within its description) but we do not offer bespoke sizing for individual purchases.
-Customers can however choose their colour / colour-way from a huge palette alongside their level of brushing and type of neck styling.
+Customers can however choose their level of brushing.

 I'm a bit puzzled about which wool to choose, can you advise?